-Dirty burners and air filters are the result of inadequate maintenance.
-To address those problems, have your HVAC system inspected twice per year - once prior to the heating season and once prior to the cooling season.
-And change your air filter per manufacturer instructions.
+Dirty burners and air filters are the results of inadequate maintenance.
+To address those problems, have your HVAC system inspected twice per year – once prior to the heating season and once prior to the cooling season.
+And change your air filter per the manufacturer’s instructions.

 Improper gas pressure and undersized returns have to do with (faulty) system installation and (improper) design.
 You’ll need to hire an HVAC pro to adjust the gas pressure to the right level.
 But if you’ve got an undersized return, you’ll need a home performance professional to perform a Manual D calculation to determine the proper duct sizes for achieving optimal airflow.
 Then you’ll need to have new ducts installed.